thechangelog/changelog.com/INFRASTRUCTURE.md

 Since our application & database are running on Fly.io, we benefit from free infrastructure metrics: https://fly-metrics.net

-All logs from Fastly are streamed into Honeycomb.io.
+All logs from Pipedream are streamed into Honeycomb.io.
 This allows us to ask unknown questions about how various HTTP clients interact with our content.
-It also helps us explore how Fastly interacts with Fly.io.
+It also helps us explore how Pipedream interacts with the app.

 We also send app traces via OpenTelemetry to Honeycomb.io.